stefanos50/HyPER-GAN/README.md

 ## Testing

-To test HyPER-GAN, we provide pretrained models for `GTAV → Cityscapes` and `GTAV → Mapillary Vistas` inside the `./pretrained_models`.
+To test HyPER-GAN, we provide pretrained models for `GTA-V → Cityscapes` and `GTA-V → Mapillary Vistas` inside the `./pretrained_models`.
 To execute the testing process on a directory with images, use the following command:

 ```javascript
 python main.py --mode infer --input ./test_images --ckpt ./pretrained_models/gta2cs.pth --out ./output